For Parents

 Make it easy for your children to talk to you and you to them.
 Tell them what you expect of them and praise them when they do it.
 Even though you may not approve of certain things they do, you can try to understand the feelings behind their actions.
 If you can learn to accept their feelings without judging them, you will find that your children are more likely to open up to you.
 Choose your battles – fight about the big issues only.
 Endless power struggles with a child will make you both miserable.

-Never scold a child with hemophilia for having a bleed!
+Never scold a child with a bleeding disorder for having a bleed!
 It may make them less likely to tell you about the bleed.
 It is impossible for them to avoid all bleeds.
 Some will just start for no clear reason.
 Help your child learn to detect bleeds and always give praise when they report a bleed.
 They will gain the habit of always treating bleeds early.
 Teach your child that getting factor is not a punishment for a bleed.
 It is something helpful that will prevent more pain.

 Your child will want to try to do things you wish they would not.
 Keep in mind that a child needs to take a certain number of risks.
 This is how children learn to make decisions and be independent.
 If your child insists on trying a risky sport or activity, you might allow this as long as they follow certain rules.
 For instance, you might allow a desired sport if your child wears a helmet and pads.
-You may require your child with hemophilia to take factor first.
+You may require your child with Hemophilia to take factor first.

 Being overprotective